-Dementia is becoming a real ‘buzz word’ and I do sincerely hope, because of this increased awareness, we can all look forward to an improved standard of care and a brighter future for all those struggling at present.
+Dementia is a real ‘buzz word’.
+Hopefully because of this increased awareness, we can all look forward to an improved standard of care and a brighter future for all those living with the disease.

-In I999 when Lost Chord was first established dementia was a ‘dirty‘ word with no one prepared to talk about it.
-Trying to get support for people living with dementia was like pushing a double-decker bus up a hill backwards.
+In I999 when Lost Chord was first established dementia was a ‘dirty‘ word with no one prepared to even talk about it.
+Trying to get support for people living with dementia was virtually impossible.

-It is with great pride and admiration for all who work and volunteer for Lost Chord that we are now celebrating over twenty years of operation.
+It is with great pride and admiration for all who volunteer and work for Lost Chord UK that we are now celebrating twenty four years of operation.
 These last couple of decades have been an exciting journey of discovery into the field of dementia – a huge learning curve for us all.

 Getting support to help improve the lives of people with dementia has never been easy.
-However in the present financial climate, when every deserving charity out there is fighting for the same pocket of funding, it is becoming more difficult on a daily basis.
+However in the present financial climate, when every deserving charity out there is fighting for survival, it is becoming more difficult on a daily basis.
 Therefore we are enormously grateful for all your support.